Special Interest Groups (SIGs)

 Foster Care (SWIFC)

-SWIFC aims to provide a forum for Social Workers engaged in the area of Foster Care, to express relevant professional perspectives and to advocate on behalf of children in Foster Care.
+Social Workers in Foster Care (SWIFC) is a network to provide a forum for Social Workers engaged in the area of Foster Care to express relevant professional perspectives and to advocate on behalf of children in Foster Care.

 Adult Mental Health (SWAMH)

-SWAMH aims to support colleagues, promote best practice in the interest of service users through CPD events, sharing information and contributing to national mental health policy and developments.
+Social Workers in Adult Mental Health (SWAMH) aims to support colleagues, advocate for our profession and service users, promote best practice in the interest of service users through CPD events, sharing information and contributing to national mental health policy and developments.

 Primary Care (SWIPC)

-Primary care social workers who are coming together to provide a forum for learning and information sharing with a view to enhancing our roles in primary care across the country.
+Primary Care (PC) is a group of primary care social workers who are coming together to provide a forum for learning and information sharing with a view to enhancing our roles in primary care across the country.
+We aim to enable social workers in Primary Care to feel connected as a group and to represent a strong voice within their networks and in their local communities.

 Adult Safeguarding and Protection (ASaP)